rockettheme/docs/Docs/joomla/templates/spectral/comingsoon.md

 ### Language

-We've also added a number of language constants to display the text for the Coming Soon page.
+We have also added a number of language constants to display the text for the Coming Soon page.
 For example, in the same **rt_spectral/comingsoon.php** file you should see language constants such as:

 ~~~ .html
 'RT_COMINGSOON_TITLE', 'DAY', 'SECOND', 'MINUTES', 'RT_SUBSCRIBE'